Kim Jong-un says concert was ‘wonderful’

 Sunday’s concert, entitled “Spring Comes,” was a reciprocation for two performances by North Korea’s Samjiyon Orchestra in February on the eve of the PyeongChang Winter Olympics in Gangneung, Gangwon, and during the Games in Seoul.

-A second concert with the same South Korean line-up is scheduled to be held Tuesday afternoon at the Ryugyong Jong Ju Yong Gymnasium in Pyongyang, which will include joint performances with North Korean artists.
+A second concert with the same South Korean line-up is scheduled to be held this afternoon at the Ryugyong Jong Ju Yong Gymnasium in Pyongyang, which will include joint performances with North Korean artists.

 Eleven groups from South Korea took to the stage Sunday night, performing an eclectic mix of K-pop and ballads from the 1980s through the present day.
 The musicians, who arrived in the North Korean capital on Saturday by a chartered civilian flight, included girl group Red Velvet; Seohyun, a member of Girls’ Generation; YB, a five-member rock band; Kim Kwang-min, a pianist; and legendary singer Cho Yong-pil.

 A total of 26 songs were performed from 6:50 p.m. to 9 p.m., including Red Velvet’s “Red Flavor” and “Bad Boy.”